 Great Red, the strongest character of the series bar none, capable of wiping out a gigantic monster who has an instant regeneration power, something that ultimate devils even have a hard time scratching.
 Issei's combined form with Great Red was specifically stated by the author as a one-time form only.
 Fortunately, he prefers chilling in the Dimensional Boundary.

-Bakusaiga was introduced towards the end of the story just before the Final Battle, and was immediately lampshaded that the Big Bad didn't stand a chance against it, since it's capable of killing anything that merely comes into contact with anything it's cut and it can kill thousands with a single swing.
+Bakusaiga was introduced towards the end of the story just before the Final Battle, and was said that the Big Bad didn't stand a chance against it, since it's capable of killing anything that merely comes into contact with anything it's cut and it can kill thousands with a single swing.
 As a result, the Big Bad immediately steals the sword owner's Morality Pet and traps her inside his body for most of the rest of the story.
-When Sesshoumaru does finally rescue Rin and use the sword, Naraku's body is instantly destroyed, leaving the only threat left to be solved by Kagome making a wish.
+When Sesshoumaru does finally rescue Rin and use the sword, Naraku's body starts being destroyed.

 Miroku's WindTunnel, what amounts to his own personal black hole in his hand, which he can use to suck any foe into oblivion.
 As a result, Naraku constantly manages to find a way to stop him from using it, such as the Saimyosho, whose poison spreads to Miroku should he suck them in.